So, while I was coming out of a really, really nice dose of legal narcotics, the foot surgeon was giving my wife the lowdown on how the surgery went.

 By the way, I know at least one stretch of my life when my monkey brain waited five years too long (seven, actually) to seek out help.
 You’d think by now I would have learned to address any kind of pain in my life much sooner.
 But life is a journey and sometimes we have to learn the lessons over and over before they completely sink in.

-Hey, if Luke Skywalker had fully listed to Obi-Wan Kenobi, ugly little Yoda wouldn’t have shown up to bother (I mean TEACH) him the same lessons again, and he would have become a Jedi much sooner.
+Hey, if Luke Skywalker had fully listed to Obi-Wan Kenobi, ugly little Yoda wouldn’t have shown up to teach him the same lessons again, and he would have become a Jedi much sooner.